-Given all that we do for our kids, there remains no blog post (heck, no blog) that could list every duty we’ve ever performed in the name of parenthood.
-That’s why I’ve narrowed it down to one—our number one job as a parent is:
+Given all we do for our kids, we can’t list every duty we’ve ever performed in the name of parenthood.
+That’s why I’ve narrowed it down to one—the number one job of a parent is:

 To raise future adults.

-Imagine yourself 25 years from now, and you’re sitting across the table from your now adult daughter, who would likely be in her 20s and 30s.
+Imagine yourself 25 years from now.
+You’re sitting across the table from your now adult daughter, who would likely be in her 20s and 30s.
 What kind of adult would you hope to sit across the table from?
 If she’s a mom, how would you hope she parents her own children?

-While your child will be her own person and will define her future as she sees fit, much of who she will be stems from how you raise her now:
+Your child will be her own person and will define her future as she sees fit.
+But much of who she will be stems from how you raise her now:

-- You read books at bedtime not just to establish a nightly routine but to raise an adult who will hopefully frequent the library and read for enjoyment.
+You read books at bedtime.
+Yes, you’re establishing a nightly routine.
+But you’re also raising an adult who will frequent the library and read for enjoyment.

-- You prepare baby food or establish family dinners not just to feed a baby but to raise a future adult who is likely to maintain a healthy relationship with food.
+You prepare baby food or establish family dinners.
+You’re not just feeding a baby but raising a future adult with a healthy relationship with food.

-- You finger paint and make crafts not just to fill your day (and Pinterest) with cute artwork, but to introduce new ways to create, imagine and problem-solve.
+You finger paint and make crafts.
+Not just to fill your day with artwork, but to find new ways to create, imagine and problem-solve.

-- You guide kids through social conflicts with other children not just to sort through a sticky situation but to help them learn to do this for themselves when they’re adults faced with difficult situations.
+You guide kids through social conflicts with other children.
+Not just to sort through a sticky situation but to help them learn to do this for themselves.
+Especially when they’re adults faced with difficult situations.

-- You help your toddlers manage their tantrums not just to soothe and comfort but to teach him valuable life lessons, from realizing that not everything goes your way to learning how to calm oneself down, from expressing frustration within proper social contexts to feeling reassured that all emotions are normal.
+You help your toddlers manage their tantrums not just to comfort, but to teach him life lessons.
+He’ll learn that not everything goes his way.
+How to calm himself down.
+How to express frustration and feel reassured that all emotions are normal.